mapbox/batfish/examples/sitemap/README.md

 # Customize the sitemap

-This example customizes the sitemap by using the `ignoreFile` option to remove files from appearing in the sitemap.
+This example customizes the sitemap by using the `ignoreFile` option to remove some files from the sitemap.

 Since Batfish only generates the sitemap on build, run: